How OSHA and Multilingual Signage Promote Safer Workplaces

 Companies seek the best workers available, from all cultures and backgrounds.
 A diverse workforce may include multiple native languages among workers.
 Language barriers can lead to miscommunication, decreased productivity, and difficulty during group collaboration.

-A good way to fix the language barrier issue is to create a level playing field with proper signage in the languages spoken by workers at your facilities.
-Multilingual safety signs can be useful in several ways, such as:
+A good way to fix the language barrier issue is to create a level playing field with signage in the languages spoken by workers at your facilities.
+Multilingual safety signage can be useful in several ways, such as:

 The primary function of safety signage is to prevent accidents and injuries by providing clear instructions and warnings.
-In environments where people speak different languages, signs not presented in the native language of the people who view it can lead to misunderstandings and result in potentially hazardous situations.
+In environments where people speak different languages, signs not presented in the primary language of the workforce can lead to misunderstandings and hazardous situations.
+Multilingual signs help prevent these misunderstandings and ensure that everyone has the same opportunity to follow safety protocols.

-Organizations can meet regulatory requirements that mandate effective communication of safety information to a diverse workforce by providing proper safety signage in multiple languages.
+Organizations can meet regulatory requirements that mandate effective communication of safety information by providing proper safety signage in multiple languages.

 Many countries have regulations and standards that mandate the use of multilingual signage in workplaces and public areas.
-The Occupational Health and Safety Administration (OSHA) recognizes that language can be a safety barrier and requires that signs must be posted in both English and the primary language spoken by the workforce if English is not the primary language.
+OSHA sign compliance recognizes that language can be a safety barrier and requires that signs must be posted in both English and the primary language spoken by the workforce if English is not the primary language.

-When creating signage, use universally recognized symbols and pictograms alongside text to bridge language gaps.
-OSHA often looks to the ANSI for guidelines.
-ANSI Z535.1 sets forth the technical definitions, color standards, and color tolerances for safety colors, while its extended version ANSI Z535.2 regulates requirements for design, application, and use of safety signs in facilities.
+When creating custom signage, universally recognized symbols and pictograms should be used to bridge language gaps.
+ANSI Z535.1 outlines technical definitions and color standards, while ANSI Z535.2 regulates the design and use of safety signs within facilities.

-Compliance with regulations not only helps organizations avoid legal penalties, but it also demonstrates a commitment to worker rights and safety.
+Compliance with OSHA regulations helps organizations avoid penalties and demonstrates a commitment to worker rights and safety.

-Inclusivity is vital in multicultural organizations with a diverse workforce.
+In multicultural organizations, inclusivity is vital.
 Providing safety information in multiple languages helps create a sense of belonging and ensures everyone can navigate their work environment safely.
+This aligns with guidance in OSHA HCS, which emphasizes accessible hazard communication.

 A key component of maintaining a safe work environment is comprehensive and effective training.
 According to research conducted by Seyens, 80% of human learning occurs through the processing of visual information.
 Safety signs accompanied by images and other visual tools offer an ideal medium to capture workers’ attention and convey important safety messages.
 Workers can better understand the risks associated with their work environment when visual tools are incorporated into safety training programs.